-After early stage work, she began both voice acting and singing careers.
-The most popular role by Rica is Satoshi (Ash Ketchum in English translations), the main character of the anime series Pokémon.
+After early-stage work, she began both voice acting and singing careers.
+Her most popular role is Satoshi (Ash Ketchum in English translations), the main character of the anime series Pokémon.
 She also had a role in the Yu-Gi-Oh series as Ryo Bakura and Yami Bakura.
 As such, Matsumoto has taken on roles for young boys.
 Matsumoto also performs the songs for many of the openings for the Japanese Pokémon anime.
 She also performed the theme song A Live A Life for Tokusatsu tv show story Kamen Rider Ryuki.

-Matsumoto has had lead or supporting roles in dozens of series.
+Matsumoto has had leading as well as supporting roles in dozens of series.
 She has also had a radio show in Japan and does some dubbing work for translations of American films and TV series into Japanese.

-This will be Rica Matsumoto’s first Canadian appearance at Otakuthon 2019.
+Otakuthon 2019 will be Rica Matsumoto's first Canadian appearance.
 She will be doing panels and autograph session during the weekend.
-She is excited to meet all the fans in Canada she can.
-This appearance was brought to you by J-rock north Promotions Inc. and Zepp live Inc.
+She is excited to meet her fans in Canada.
+This appearance was brought to you by J-rock North Promotions Inc. and Zepp live Inc.

 Shigefumi Shingaki started his career in animation at Studio Mates.
 In addition to his freelance work, he now also does film production at Toei Animation.

-Most notably, he is the animation director for One Piece, but he has also worked on animation for many other titles such as Dragon Ball GT, Samurai 7, Hikaru No Go, Kancolle, and the long-running series, Doraemon!
+Most notably, he is the animation director for One Piece, and has also worked on animation for many other titles such as Dragon Ball GT, Samurai 7, Hikaru No Go, Kancolle, and the long-running series, Doraemon!
 It will be Mr. Shingaki's first time in Canada.

 Shota also produces Capcom Live, the official concert tour of Capcom.
 Following the musical style that he developed while building the VGO from the ground zero, the tour features the greatest hits from the Capcom soundtracks, accompanied with a dynamic fusion of a rock band and orchestra, specially-edited Capcom game footages in sync with the music, and state-of-art lighting.
 The show has launched in 2016 and is currently on tour.